penske-media-corp/pmc-vvv/README.md

 Things may not go perfectly as you setup your environment.
 This section contains troubleshooting tips, and if your issue is not here, please contribute with what it was and how you solved it!

+### Installation or Provisioning Errors

+An example of this error is a syntax error in the Vagrantfile (outdated Vagrant) or inability to successfully provision.
+Make sure you are running the latest versions of Vagrant and VirtualBox.
+If you have outdated Vagrant plugins, you may need to manually delete them before provisioning PMC-VVV with `vagrant plugin expunge`.

 ### WordPress Errors

 When provisioning sites for the first time, you may encounter several WordPress errors.
 These will most likely be from the theme, due to lack of local data, but some are mysterious errors likely to do with caching.